-Baby doesn’t know it yet, but he’s only months away from stepping both feet into the wonderful world of adult foods.
+Baby doesn’t know it yet, but they're only months away from stepping both feet into the wonderful world of adult foods.
 And isn’t life so much better when you can feed yourself cheese?
-At this age, Baby still doesn’t have access to the complete adult menu, but he can start trying foods that were off-limits a few months ago.
+At this age, Baby still doesn’t have access to the complete adult menu, but they can start trying foods that were off-limits a few months ago.

 Whole milk